gjpelletier/stepAIC/README.md

 - DecisionTree= 'on' (default) or 'off' uses DecisionTreeRegressor
 - RandomForest= 'on' (default) or 'off' uses RandomForestRegressor

-The meta-model may be specifed using the optional keyword argument final_estimator:
+The meta-model may be specifed using the optional keyword argument meta:

-- final_estimator= 'linear' (default), 'lasso', or 'elastic'
+- meta= 'linear' (default), 'lasso', or 'elastic'

 where 'linear' uses LinearRegression (default), 'lasso' uses LassoCV,  'ridge' uses RidgeCV, and 'elastic' uses ElasticNetCV as the meta-model for the final estimator.